AYJACKSON-ICS4U/introductory-arduino-assignment-anees-3/README.md

 >Unfortunately, this work period was probably the least productive of all...
 It's not that we didn't try to do anything, but that none of our attempts worked.
 We were attempting to get 6 LEDs working with 3 inputs on the board, as explained in the Issues and Projects tabs of this repository.
 We struggled a lot and still have not figured it out.
 Next week we will try to finish this.

+_**December 6th**_ :

+>Today, we have transferred the old GitHub repository to this new GitHub Classroom domain.
+We also made a lot of edits on the repository's issues and projects, and put EVERYTHING on this page up to date.
+We have been trying to figure out our new millisecond bounce issue, which was never a problem before, but we are moving onto the 6 LEDs and we have made significant progress.
+A lot of random problems have been popping up here and there.